 Currently, Mr. Brown is an NBPA-Certified Player-Agent in the basketball division at CAA Sports in Chicago, IL.
 In addition to client management, Mr. Brown also specializes in NBA Pre-Draft preparation, player evaluation as well as contractual/statistical analysis.

 Will graduated from Washington and Lee in 2011 with a degree in Accounting and Business Administration.
 Following graduation, he joined KPMG's Risk Consulting practice in New York City.
 One of his practice's clients was the NFL's Internal Audit department, where Will had interned as a student.
-He was fortunate to be able to work on the NFL account for a couple years before being offered a full-time position at the NFL.
-The Internal Audit department is focused on evaluating and improving the League's risk management, control, and governance processes.
-Will also travels to the different teams to annually review financial and operational compliance with League policies.
+He was fortunate to be able to work on the NFL account for a couple years before being offered a full-time position at the NFL in 2013 and is currently a manager of club finance.

-Angie Littlejohn is in her third year as Furman University's Legal Advisor.
+Angie Littlejohn is General Counsel and Executive Associate Athletics Director for Furman University.
 As one of the youngest in-house legal counsels in Division I, Angie remains active in teaching sports law and coaching the Furman University Mock Trial teams.

 She has been a life-long participant in collegiate athletics.
 From her early teens she has worked with CBS Sports, ESPN, Fox Sports, and Raycom Sports as a statistician, spotter, stage manager, and Fox Box operator.
 She has also worked closely with Clemson University's Athletic Department learning sports information, television, and game operations.